 Research Directions

-Each of our major platforms — single-molecule tracking in live cells, 3D ATAC-PALM, and cycleHCR — was built because an existing instrument could not answer the question in front of us.
-And each biological discovery we made with a new tool revealed the next question that demanded the next instrument.
+Each of our major platforms (single-molecule tracking in live cells, 3D ATAC-PALM, and cycleHCR) was built because no existing method could answer the question in front of us.
+And each discovery a new tool made possible revealed the next question, which demanded the next tool.
 This cycle of invention and discovery is the organizing principle of the lab.

 At Johns Hopkins, we are building the next generation of tools in three areas: